ghivert/sketch/README.md

 Sketch has currently only one run mode: directly in your browser to leverage on all abilities of the JS runtime.
-It also allows you to build two types of CSS classes: dynamic ones, changing over time, and static ones, compiled once and for all, and reused during the entire lifetime of the application, just like classic CSS stylesheets.
+It also allows you to build three types of CSS classes: dynamic ones, changing over time, static ones, compiled once at each render, and memoized ones, compiled once and for all, and reused during the entire lifetime of the application, just like classic CSS stylesheets.

 Sketch is thought to interact nicely with [Lustre](https://hexdocs.pm/lustre/), but can also be used directly in your vanilla Gleam application or in your fully-featured application.
 This should probably only be considered to create custom framework or to integrate Sketch in your favorite framework, because Sketch has its own lifecycle to render styles.
 More informations can be found in the docs.

+Sketch targets both the JS and the BEAM ecosystem.
+You can use it transparently no matter the target you're using.
+Sketch works in frontend, backend, SSR, SSG, with OTP actors or on Node.
+While sketch tries to be transparent, it does not compromise with performances, and tries to leverage on every abilities of the different platforms (and uses a custom renderer both for BEAM and JS, to ensures sparkling performances in your browser)!

+The rest of this README will focus to get you started quickly with a lustre example, and some details on the available functions.
+If you want to know more on how sketch is working, how to use lustre with SSR or SSG, heads up to the documentation directly!

 ## Installation